 Taking all this into consideration, I decided to make my own bars that would be more keto-friendly and would make a perfect on-the-go snack when all else fails.
-I invested into the IMO syrup, and made a batch of bars that seems to last forever.
+I invested in the IMO syrup and made a batch of bars that seems to last forever.
 Half of the bars are still sitting in my refrigerator.
 I prefer natural food but still, find one of these to be a delicious sweet little snack in emergencies.

 Some of the benefits of making your own homemade protein bars:

 - You choose what type of protein powder you throw in.
 This way you are in control of the ingredients and possibly avoid less preferred sweeteners.

 - You increase the amount of fat in the bar and decrease the amount of protein as you desire.

 - You choose the type of flour/ meal that goes in.
 I use macadamia meal and/ or shredded coconut.

 - You make a bar as big as you need for a snack.

 I'll share recipes for two basic types of homemade protein bars.
 One is based on macadamia and the other on coconut.
 You can use almond or any other nut butter and meal if you wish, but the macronutrient values will change accordingly.